Good leaders typically have good "mindsight"

 Healthy development produces good integration - different parts of the system are both differentiated AND connected.
 Lack of differentiation brings rigidity.
 Lack of connection produces chaos / incoherence.
 Good integration maximises flexibility and adaptability.

-The focused attention of a "mindfulness" practice is inherently integrative and the diagram shows his own (downloadable) tool, "The Wheel of Awareness".
-On another page of this website you can listen to my own guided mindfulness practices (click here).
+The focused attention of a "mindfulness" practice is inherently integrative and the diagram shows his own (downloadable) tool, "The Wheel of Awareness" fully explained in his recent book "Aware".
+You can listen to my own guided mindfulness practices by clicking here.

 "Mindsight is a learnable skill" Dan Siegel